efigence/redmine_imperator/README.md

 2. `git clone https://github.com/efigence/redmine_imperator`
 3. run `bundle install`
 4. Go back to root directory.
-5. `rake redmine:plugins:migrate RAILS_ENV=production`
+5. `bundle exec rake redmine:plugins:migrate RAILS_ENV=production`
 6. Restart Redmine.

+## Agile Project Management and Collaboration

+This project was built using [Pivotal Tracker](https://www.pivotaltracker.com/projects/1580447/).
+Please adhere to [A GUIDE TO GITHUB’S SERVICE HOOK FOR TRACKER](http://www.pivotaltracker.com/community/tracker-blog/guide-githubs-service-hook-tracker).

 ## License

 Redmine Hamster plugin.
 Copyright (C) 2016 Efigence S.A.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.